Misal (1 piece)

 Portion Control

-Start by reducing the portion size of Misal.
-Smaller portions can lead to a smaller glucose response.
+Start by reducing the portion size of Misal you consume.
+Smaller portions can lead to a more gradual release of glucose.

 Physical Activity